yzioer/course/exercises/journal/exercise04-task.md

 This task can be solved entirely with pen and paper and good reasoning.
 Assuming that the agents maximize total life-time utility, how much should they save every day while working?
 And how much should of their savings should they spend in retirement?

+You should maximize total life-time utility, i.e.:

+$max \sum_{i=1}^{500} u(h_{l,i}) + u(p_i)$

+You can assume constant prices and a constant income stream during $w_i$ for as long as the agent works (i.e. for the first 400 days).
+This reduces the problem to maximizing potatoe consumption:

+$max \sum_{i=1}^{500} u(p_i)$

+From there, think what influence dividends have and design a simple daily decision heuristic for the agent.
+Ideally, this decision rule is robust against fluctuations in income, so you cannot simply assume that total life-time income is 400 times the latest income.

 ## Task 2: Simulation

-To test your savings heuristic, you should implement the two methods calculatecalculateDailyRetirementSpendings(double savings, int age)
+To test your savings heuristic, you should implement the two methods managePortfolio of your [farmer](../src/com/agentecon/exercises/Farmer.java).

+Note that when the agents save too much money, there might not be enough money left to keep the economy going.
+To prevent this, the [GrowthConfiguration](../../simulation/src/com/agentecon/simulation/GrowthConfiguration.java) includes a CentralBankEvent which prints a little money whenever the price of a potatoe falls below 5.

 ## Deliverables and deadline

-Document your findings in the [lab journal](exercise03-journal.md), maybe with the help of some nice charts where appropriate.
-You do not need to hand in any source code.
+Document your findings in the [lab journal](exercise04-journal.md) and submit your version of the exercise 4 farmer to your repository.
+The current ranking can be found [here](http://meissereconomics.com/vis/simulation?sim=ex4-growth).

-The deadline for submitting the lab journal to github is 2017-10-12 at 24:00.
+The deadline for submitting the lab journal to github is 2017-10-19 at 24:00.